yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/managed-endpoint-azure.md

     - In the **Resource ID or alias** field, enter the service name of the PSE you created for your cluster.

-1. Click **Next: Virtual Network**.
+1. Click **Next: Virtual Network** and set the following values:

-1. Select the Azure virtual network and subnet where your application resides.
+    - Select the Azure virtual network and subnet where your application resides.

 1. Click **Next: DNS**, **Next: Tags**, and **Next Review + create >**.